am4246-code/RollCount-Facial_Attendance-Taker/README.md

 - Store student metadata locally in JSON.
 - Open a webcam feed and detect faces in real time.
 - Recognize students locally with OpenCV's LBPH face recognizer.
-- Log attendance to an Excel workbook with timestamped check-ins.
+- Software has Daily, Weekly, or Monthly attendance log that tracks total attendance data.
 - Fall back gracefully when optional ML dependencies are not installed.

 ## Project layout